Two injured in shooting at Rayners Lane station

-Two men have been injured in a shooting outside Rayners Lane Tube station in north-west London.
+A manhunt has been launched after two men were injured in a shooting outside Rayners Lane Tube station in north-west London.

 Shots were reportedly fired at a group of men by a suspect just after 5pm on Tuesday.